“So what kind of material are you, Amelie?”

 Amelie: “I’ll make sure I look satin.
 Thank you again, Caroline, this is amazing of you.”

-Caroline: “It’s only lunch, and the least I can do for someone that wants to get involved and get back.
+Support: “It’s only lunch, and the least I can do for someone that wants to get involved and give back.
 Too many young people today are happy to sit on the sidelines.”
 Amelie can almost picture her reading the response off of a note card.

 Amelie: Amelie listens and nods.
 The response might sound robotic, but if she can impress Caroline, it’ll be a huge boon.